tdicomitis/Learning-MongoDB/README.md

 __Relational DBs__

+Table driven, columns and rows, etc.

 Historically databases have been mostly relational or SQL databases.

 This means they store data in the format of tables and records.

-A table is how you desribe a piece of data, for example:
+A table is how you describe a piece of data, for example:

 | fName        | lName          | id  |
 | ------------- |:-------------:| -----:|